Your Cart

 Magnesium is one of the most popular supplements, yet it interacts with other nutrients, including calcium, iron and zinc — all of which are found in most multivitamins.
 It’s best to space out magnesium as a single nutrient from other supplements if possible, such as by taking it at night alone.

-If you take vitamin K in higher amounts, aim to take it alone (such as with lunch) separated from other vitamins.
+If you take vitamin K in higher amounts, aim to take it alone (such as with lunch or at snack time) separated from other vitamins.

-Finally, avoid taking “fat soluble” vitamins — which include vitamins A, E, K and D — on an empty stomach.
-These should be taken with a meal, specifically one that includes at least a small amount of fat (such as olive or coconut oil, whole-fat dairy, nuts, seeds, eggs and avocado) to support their absorption.
+Finally, avoid taking “fat soluble” vitamins — which include vitamins A, E, K and D — on an empty stomach, as they can cause upset.
+Instead, these should be taken with a meal, specifically one that includes at least a small amount of fat (such as olive or coconut oil, whole-fat dairy, nuts, seeds, eggs and avocado) to support their absorption.

 Multivitamins contain both fat-soluble and water-soluble vitamins, so for the most benefits, take multis either in the morning with breakfast, or at night with dinner.